haquocdat543/Suitcase/bash/docs/k8s.md

 ```
 ## 19. Job
 ### 1. Running pods that perform a single completable task
-`ReplicationControllers`, `ReplicaSets`, and `DaemonSets` run `continuous tasks` that are never `considered completed`.
+* `ReplicationControllers`, `ReplicaSets`, and `DaemonSets` run `continuous tasks` that are never `considered completed`.
 Processes in such pods are restarted when they exit.
 But in a `completable task`, after its process terminates, it should `not be restarted again`.
+* In the event of a `node failure`, the pods on that node that are managed by a Job will be `rescheduled` to other nodes the way `ReplicaSet` pods are.
+In the event of a `failure` of the process itself (when the process returns an error exit code), the Job can be `configured` to either `restart` the container `or not`.
+* For example, Jobs are useful for `ad hoc tasks`, where it’s crucial that the task finishes properly.
+You could run the task in an unmanaged pod and wait for it to finish, but in the event of a `node failing` or the pod being `evicted` from the node `while it is performing` its `task`, you’d need to `manually recreate it`.
+Doing this `manually doesn’t make sense—especially` if the job `takes hours` to `complete`.
+* An example of such a job would be if you had `data stored` somewhere and you needed to `transform` and `export` it somewhere.

 yaml:
 ```